SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Params.Param.SNMP.Type.md

 - Opaque

   > [!NOTE]
-  > When used in a trap it is processed the same way as the type octetstring. *Feature introduced in DataMiner 8.0.8.4, RN 7249.*
+  > When used in a trap it is processed the same way as the type octetstring.<!-- RN 7249 -->

 - TimeTicks
 - UInteger32